ZJU-REAL/OmniEmbodied/docs/source/developer/contributing.rst

 - Check existing issues for similar problems
 - Open a new issue for bugs or feature requests
-- Use GitHub Discussions for questions
+- Use GitHub Issues for questions
 - Contact maintainers: wang.zixuan@zju.edu.cn

 Thank You